Getting your Trinity Audio player ready...

 “Hey, Weird Nikki.
 It’s cool.
 These guys are just doing their jobs.”

-After I calmed down the situation, several girls walked past us and went inside of the restroom.
+As I calmed down the situation, several girls walked past us and went inside the restroom.

-I knew it pertained to the girls that had just entered the restroom.
+I knew it pertained to the stream of girls that had just entered the restroom.
 Of course, I didn’t expect any trouble, but we hadn’t checked on Jammer and Hellie.

-A tad bit of nervous energy swelled, and it showed.
+A bit of nervous energy flared in me.
+Bob noticed and doubled down.

 “I hate doing this, but I need to speak with the girl and verify she’s okay—for the incident report.”

-“Sure, but just to let you know, she’s not from here and doesn’t speak our language.”
+“Sure, but just to let you know, she’s not from here and doesn’t speak our language,” I stated, doing my best to temper expectations before his talk.

 “AAAAH!”